Skip to main content

 if (id) {

-uuid: id, // Query IndexedDB using the `uuid`
+id: id, // Query the collection using the form ID

 });